ESAT Guides

 1/4

-Before we get our maths hats on, let’s take a moment to refresh our memory on what the NSAA actually is!
+Before we get our maths hats on, let’s take a moment to refresh our memory on what the ESAT actually is!

 Exams.ninja over questions

-The NSAA is designed to test your mathematical and scientific knowledge and to let the admissions team determine your suitability for the university.
-Both courses are demanding and require an in-depth understanding of everything covered within the assessment, so starting your revision now is a great way to ensure you’ll succeed when you’re actually studying at the university.
+The ESAT is designed to test your mathematical and scientific knowledge and to let the admissions team determine your suitability for the university.
+These courses are demanding and require an in-depth understanding of everything covered within the assessment, so starting your revision now is a great way to ensure you’ll succeed when you’re actually studying at university.

-Every part of the NSAA features 20 questions, all of which are multiple-choice.
-Each section lasts 60 minutes, leading to a time limit of two hours for the assessment.
+Every subtest of the ESAT features 27 questions, all of which are multiple-choice.
+Each subtest lasts 40 minutes, leading to a time limit of two hours for the assessment (as you will only be taking 3 subtests).
 This chart gives a quick rundown of the test format:

-The NSAA is scored on a scale of 1.0 to 9.0, with each part being scored separately.
+The ESAT is scored on a scale of 1 to 9, with each part being scored separately.
 This score is determined by the raw marks from each part you completed, with every correct answer increasing your score on the scale.
-The conversion between raw marks and the final score differs between each part, which you can see below:
+The conversion between raw marks and the final score differs between each part.

-If you want to find out more about the NSAA, you can check out our Definitive NSAA Guide, which covers everything you need to know about the exam!
+If you want to find out more about the ESAT, you can check out our Definitive ESAT Guide, which covers everything you need to know about the exam!

-With the NSAA Preparation Platform, you’ll be able to use over 100 guides and over 1,200 practice questions to get yourself ready for every part of the NSAA.
+With the ESAT Preparation Platform, you’ll be able to use over 100 guides and over 1,200 practice questions to get yourself ready for every part of the ESAT.
 Start your preparation now by setting up a free account!

 2/4